mattloose/hv_rapidCNS2_mod/README.md

 It takes an aligned bam of ONT data along with the .bai index and runs epi2me-labs wf-human-variation to generate SNP, SV, and CNV variants and also aggregate methylation data (the --snp, --sv, --cnv, and --methyl options).

 Outputs from wf-human-variation are then analysed using Rapid-CNS2 to generate the final report.
+They are also optionally analysed using the Sturgeon classifier (see optional extra parameters below).

 Input BAM file **MUST** contain methylation data (MM:Z tags).
 The workflow should ERROR if MM:Z tags are not present.
 The .bai index must be in the same location as the input bam.